Fourier-Mukai and autoduality for compactified Jacobians. I: Introduction

 Equation \eqref{E:for-Mum} will follow, by restricting to the central fiber of $v$, from the following universal version of it (which we prove in Theorem \ref{T:push-for}):

 A key intermediate step in proving \eqref{E:Mum-intr} consists in showing that

 The proof of (*) has two main ingredients.
-The first ingredient is the study of the cohomology of the line bundles $\P_M\in \Pic(\ov{J}_X(\un q))$, for $M\in J(X)$; see Section \ref{S:coho-Poin}.
-Here, we use in an essential way the Abel map $A_L:X \longrightarrow \bJbar_X $, for $L\in \Pic(X)$, with value in the scheme $\bJbar_X$ parametrizing all simple torsion-free rank-$1$ sheaves on $X$; see section \ref{S:Abel}.
-The second ingredient is the equigeneric stratification of $\Spec R_X$, i.e. the stratification of $\Spec R_X$ according to the arithmetic genus of the normalization of the fibers of the universal family $\X\to \Spec R_X$.
-As shown by Teissier \cite{Tei} and Diaz-Harris \cite{DH}, if $X$ has locally planar singularities (as in our case) then each equigeneric stratum has the expected codimension and all its generic points correspond to nodal curves (see Fact \ref{F:Diaz-Har}).
-These properties allow us to prove (*) over the generic points of each equigeneric stratum, using in an essential way Theorem C for nodal curves; see Section \ref{S:nodalC}.
+The first ingredient is the study of the cohomology of the line bundles $\P_M\in \Pic(\ov{J}_X(\un q))$, for $M\in J(X)$; see \S \ref{S:coho-Poin}.
+Here, we use in an essential way the Abel map $A_L:X \longrightarrow \bJbar_X $, for $L\in \Pic(X)$, with values in the scheme $\bJbar_X$ parametrizing all simple torsion-free rank-1 sheaves on $X$, which was studied by the authors in \cite[\S 6]{MRV1} (see \S \ref{S:Abel} for a review).
+The second ingredient is the \emph{equigeneric stratification} of $\Spec R_X$, i.e. the stratification of $\Spec R_X$ according to the arithmetic genus of the normalization of the geometric fibers of the universal family $\X\to \Spec R_X$.
+If $X$ has locally planar singularities, then each equigeneric stratum has codimension at least equal to the total $\delta$-invariant and all its generic points correspond to nodal curves: a result that is certainly well known to the experts (and proved partially by Teissier \cite{Tei} and Diaz-Harris \cite{DH} over $k=\bbC$ and by \cite{MY} over an algebraically closed field $k$ of large characteristic), and of which we will give a detailed proof in \cite{RV}.
+These properties allow us to prove (*) over the generic points of each equigeneric stratum, using in an essential way Theorem C for nodal curves; see \S \ref{S:nodalC}.

 The proof of {\bf Theorem C} follows the same idea of using the semiuniversal deformation family $\X\to \Spec R_X$ of $X$.
-The map $\beta_{\un q}$ of Theorem C deforms over $\Spec R_X$ to a homomorphism
+Under the assumption that